boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/php-with-javascript.md

     </tbody>
     </table>

-3. In the `AuthorizeServer.php`, set the UserEmail and Embed Secret key, which has been used to create an embed signature to authorize the server from the PHP sample.
-Learn more about authorized server [here](/security-configuration/authorize-server/).
+3. In the `AuthorizeServer.php` set the UserEmail and Embed Secret key.
+These keys are used to create an embed signature and authorize the server in the PHP sample.
+You can learn more about authorized servers [here](/security-configuration/authorize-server/).

     ![Authorize Server](/static/assets/javascript/sample/images/authorize-server-php.png#max-width=80%)
     <meta charset="utf-8"/>